National University (San Diego, California): School of Health Professions

 The School of Health Professions offers undergraduate and graduate degree programs in healthcare administration, nursing, public health, allied health, and clinical laboratory science.

 Campus locations

 National University is geographically dispersed, with its academic and administrative centers located in San Diego, California.
 These centers include administrative offices of the president, vice presidents, school deans and department chairs, financial aid, registrar, and admissions.
-From its administrative center, the university maintains its academic campuses throughout urban areas in California and Nevada.
+From its administrative center, the university maintains its academic campuses throughout urban areas in California.
 The university's satellite campuses are located in: